 - WASH YOUR HANDS frequently.
 Hot water and soap are the best options but alcohol-based hand gel is a good emergency substitute.

 - Avoid touching your eyes, nose, and mouth — especially when out in public.

 - Watch your health.
 Getting plenty of rest, eating right and regular exercise will help boost the effectiveness of your immune system.

 When flu-like symptoms appear, particularly in people who are 65 or older and people who suffer from chronic conditions such as asthma or diabetes, it is advisable to consult a healthcare provider right away.
 Antiviral medicines are available and may shorten the flu by one or two days, helping to prevent more serious complications such as pneumonia.
 This are best prescribed as soon as symptoms become apparent; fever, sneezing, body aches, stuffiness, or coughing.

 The two FDA-approved antiviral medications for flu are:

-Dr. Thomas Guyn of NCMA’s Santa Rosa Internal Medicine specializes in general internal medicine and is currently accepting new Medicare patients.
-Dr. Guyn served as a hospitalist at Santa Rosa Memorial Hospital prior to joining Santa Rosa Internal Medicine.
+Dr. Thomas Guyn of NCMA Internal Medicine — Santa Rosa specializes in general internal medicine and is currently accepting new Medicare patients.
+Dr. Guyn served as a hospitalist at Santa Rosa Memorial Hospital prior to joining NCMA Internal Medicine — Santa Rosa.
 There he acted as a liaison between patients as their primary care physician and specialist physicians.
 Many of the patients he worked with were seniors.
 He has experience with a wide range of diseases affecting seniors and works extensively with geriatrics facing many medical issues including the flu.
-He is available by appointment and can be reached by calling (707) 544-3411 or (707)546-2180.
+He is available by appointment and can be reached by calling 707-544-3411 or 707-546-2180.